 For IEC 61850 engineering a separate system configuration tool is needed to be used with PCM600.
-In PCM600 Ver.2.5 or later the recommended tool for smaller projects is the IEC 61850 Configuration tool.
+In PCM600 Ver.2.3 or earlier the recommended tool is CCT600.
+In PCM600 Ver.2.4 or later the recommended tool is IET600, which is also included in the PCM600 Engineering Pro installation package.In PCM600 Ver.2.5 or later the recommended tool for smaller projects is the IEC 61850 Configuration tool.
 For larger projects it is recommended to use IET600, which is available as a standalone tool.